tylervalentine/mirrulations/docs/mongo_collections.md

 ## Dockets
-This collection contains the dockets filed by the court and the total size is 109,187,072.
+This collection contains the dockets filed by the court.
 This collection is nested with multuple dictionaries.
 Below is an example of a docket:

 ```
 {